Last updated: May 29, 2026

 FAQ

-Does New York Medicaid cover dental implants?
+Does New York Medicaid cover dental care for adults?

-Do dental schools treat seniors?
+Do New York dental schools treat older adults?

 Does Original Medicare pay for dentures?